 - 3 points = "Very good": Both the written answer and the oral explanation prove that the student masters the topic of the problem very good.
 It is evident from the written answer how the final stage has been reached.
-The oral explanation is solid and plausible. - 3 p may also be granted even though the original answer contains some shortcoming, but the student is able to notice the reason and after the correction proves very good command. - 2 points = "Emerging": Both the written answer and the oral explanation prove that the student has emerged knowledge and skills regarding the topic of the problem.
-However, the answer or explanation contains some shortcoming and it could still be improved, for instance, - o there is an unexplained mistake, but the basic principles are mainly valid, - the intermediate steps are partly missing, or the explanation is somewhat narrow or vague, it is not fully evident how the final stage has been reached, - o a part of the answer (e.g., 1/3) is missing. - 1 point = "Modest": Both the written answer and the oral explanation show that there is still room for significant improvement.
-The answer and/or explanation contains significant shortcomings, for instance, - o there is a significant mistake, but some good features have been presented, - essential intermediate steps or all written explanations are lacking, it is impossible to follow the answer, - o a significant part of the answer (e.g., $1/2 \dots 2/3$) is missing. - 0 points = "No-good piece of work": There is a fatal mistake, totally wrong principles applied, more than 2/3 of the answer is lacking, or the answer has been copy-pasted.
+The oral explanation is solid and plausible. - Symbols are explained, units are used correctly, and the numeric answer is given with suitable number of significant digits. - 3 p may also be granted even though the original answer contains some shortcoming, but the student is able to notice the reason and after the correction proves very good command. - 2 points = "Emerging": Both the written answer and the oral explanation prove that the student has emerged knowledge and skills regarding the topic of the problem.
+However, the answer or explanation contains some shortcoming, and it could still be improved, for instance, - there is an unexplained mistake, but the basic principles are mainly valid, - the intermediate steps are partly missing, or the explanation is somewhat narrow or vague, it is not fully evident how the final stage has been reached, units are missing, symbols are not explained, wrong number of significant digits in the final answer. - \circ a part of the answer (e.g., 1/3) is missing. - 1 point = "Modest": Both the written answer and the oral explanation show that there is still room for significant improvement.
+The answer and/or explanation contains significant shortcomings, for instance, - o there is a significant mistake, but some good features have been presented, - essential intermediate steps or all written explanations are lacking, it is impossible to follow the answer, - \circ a significant part of the answer (e.g., $1/2 \dots 2/3$) is missing. - 0 points = "No-good piece of work": There is a fatal mistake, totally wrong principles applied, more than 2/3 of the answer is lacking, or the answer has been copy-pasted.